LavoisierJ/SPETCES/README.md

-# CR_radio_classifier
+# SPETCES

-This github project uses Machine Learning to build a classifier that discriminates between cosmic ray signals and transient noise in the radio signals for the GP300 prototype of the GRAND experiment.
+The SPETCES (Selector Post (E) Trigger for Cosmic ray EventS) project uses Machine Learning to build a classifier that discriminates between cosmic ray signals and transient noise in the radio signals for the GP300 prototype of the GRAND experiment.

 ## Requirements